song-wensong/linux-programming/my_vim/1text.txt

 hello, world

-my name is song
+my name is songWelcome to my worl

-Welcome to my world

 I am very happy to meet you.

 Hope you have fun

 11
 12